There are several treatment options available for pelvic organ prolapse.

 - experiencing more prolapse symptoms, which may require further surgery

-- a blood clot forming in one of your veins, such as in your leg – you may be given medication to help reduce this risk after surgery (see deep vein thrombosis for more information)
+- a blood clot (DVT) forming in 1 of your veins, such as in your leg – you may be given medicine to help reduce this risk after surgery

-If you experience any of the following symptoms after your surgery, let your surgeon or GP know as soon as possible:
+If you have any of the following symptoms after your surgery, let your surgeon or a GP know as soon as possible:

 - severe pain low in your tummy

 - a stinging or burning sensation when you pee

 - abnormal vaginal discharge – this may be an infection